What are Open Banking Payments?

 Customer Adoption

-Open banking is still relatively new, and not all customers are familiar with it.
-Adoption is growing steadily -- millions of open banking payments are processed each month in the UK -- but businesses should expect that some customers will prefer to stick with cards.
-Offering both options is the pragmatic approach.
+Open banking is still relatively new.
+Adoption is climbing — millions of open banking payments go through each month in the UK — but plenty of customers will stick with cards.
+Offer both.
+That's the pragmatic answer.

 Bank Coverage

-Not every bank supports open banking payments, though the major UK banks all do.
-Before rolling out open banking as a payment option, check that the banks your customers use are supported by your chosen PISP.
+Not every bank supports open banking, though the major UK banks all do.
+Before you roll it out, check that the banks your customers actually use are supported by your PISP.

 Refund Handling

-Refunding open banking payments is less straightforward than refunding card payments.
-Because the money moves via bank transfer rather than through the card networks, refunds need to be processed as separate bank transfers.
-Some PISPs handle this automatically, but it is worth understanding the refund process before you go live.
+Refunding open banking payments is fiddlier than refunding cards.
+Because the money moved via bank transfer, refunds go back the same way as separate transfers.
+Some PISPs automate this; some don't.
+Understand the refund process before you go live, not after.

 Regulatory Environment

-Open banking is a regulated activity.
-The providers you work with must be licensed by the Financial Conduct Authority, and the payment flows must comply with Strong Customer Authentication requirements.
-Make sure any open banking integration meets these regulatory standards.
+Open banking is regulated.
+Your providers have to be FCA-licensed, and the payment flows have to meet Strong Customer Authentication requirements.
+Make sure any integration ticks those boxes.

 Paytia's secure payment platform incorporates open banking payments principles to ensure phone payments are processed securely and efficiently.
 Combined with DTMF suppression, businesses get thorough payment security across all channels.